 - Closer collaboration – As ERNI could be involved much earlier, it could make collaboration with our customers much more intense.

-- Profit –ERNI can earn money on earlier involvement on the projects and by offering not only scrum teams trained in the Design Thinking process but also professionals who could offer trainings, give consultations or lead the whole Design Thinking setup on customer site.
+- Profit –ERNI can earn money on earlier involvement on the projects and by offering not only scrum teams trained in the Design Thinking process but also professionals who could offer trainings, give consultations or lead the whole Design Thinking setup on the customer site.

 And last but not least, this is worth mentioning: Design Thinking is not connected only to software development; it can be applied wherever solutions for problems need to be found.
 However, the segment where Design Thinking is currently used the most is definitely software development as it is the industry where solutions for problems need to be found on a daily basis.